Receiving Events

 struct

-Contains metadata about the event.
+Contains metadata about the device that is the source of the event.
 See the section below for more details.

 Event Metadata

-Each event has a metadata field that includes details about the event.
+Each event has a metadata field that includes details about the device that is the source of the event.
 The event metadata has the following structure.

 deviceId